Dezypher/stocks-checker/README.md

 # stocks-checker

 Hi everyone, this is a simple stock price checking python script that'll play an alarm sound whenever the stock price is above a certain threshold that you assign.
 This uses the Yahoo Finance public API, so thank them for keeping it public and free.
+As an ape who lives in a country where the NYC Stock Market opens at 10:30PM, it would be unhealthy to stay up all night watching a stock's ticker.
+I decided to make this script to solve this problem.

 ### Setup
+You will probably need some speakers to fully utilize this script.
+It can also be used in the background while you're using your computer.

 - Firstly, you need to install Python onto your computer.
 You can get an installer from their website: https://www.python.org/downloads/
 - Second, you need to install the following Python libraries via the `pip install` command on your command prompt: